I have had many people leave messages both on my blogs and social media. How do you rig the “Stupid Tube”?

 The Stupid Tube was made famous when Federation Nation angler Terry McWilliams from Indiana made the Bassmaster Classic through the Federation Nation ranks, largely on the fish he caught on his “Stupid Tube”.
 It got the name because anglers back home always asked if he was catching fish on “That Stupid Tube” he so often used to beat them with.
 See article on Terry here.

-The only real difference between a Stupid Tube and a normal tube jig, is the way you rig it.
-The stupid tube still used a tube jig head or similar jig head, but you kind of rig in a hybrid between a texas rig, normal tube rig and a shakey head!
+The only real difference between a Stupid Tube and a normal tube jig is the way you rig it.
+The stupid tube still used a tube jig head or similar jig head, but you kind of rig in a hybrid between a Texas rig, normal tube rig, and a shaky head!
 Below are picture diagrams of how to rig your own “Stupid Tube”.
 The reason the stupid tube rig is so deadly, you get a similar erratic fall and action as an exposed tube jig, but its virtually weedless and still gets great hook ups on fish!